mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-1-7-Culture.md_toc.md

             -   [Relational Agency in response to a series of stimuli participant identity](#relational-agency-in-response-to-a-series-of-stimuli-participant-identity)
-        -   [Discussion on designing for emerging Ideoculture](#discussion-on-designing-for-emerging-ideoculture)
+        -   [Discussion on what are we really designing for here?](#discussion-on-what-are-we-really-designing-for-here)
+            -   [Returning to transformational agency here and how it different from conceptions of developing repertoires of practice](#returning-to-transformational-agency-here-and-how-it-different-from-conceptions-of-developing-repertoires-of-practice)
+            -   [for Transformational agency, fluidity of practice of participants for characteristics of an emerging inclusive, ideoculture](#for-transformational-agency-fluidity-of-practice-of-participants-for-characteristics-of-an-emerging-inclusive-ideoculture)
     -   [Part Three : Synthesis in relation to Issues of inclusive pedagogy UDL, UMC, MOE, PBL.](#part-three-synthesis-in-relation-to-issues-of-inclusive-pedagogy-udl-umc-moe-pbl.)